gbv/beaconspec/appendices.md

 * link type as RDF property,
 * link target as RDF object.

-Link name and link description MAY result in additional triples with each of name and description as literal value RDF object.
+Link label and link description MAY result in additional triples with each of name and description as literal value RDF object.
 The final intepretation of these link annotations, however, is out of the scope of this specification.